Preparing for Flight: Pushing Back an Airplane

 The F-22 can reach speeds of up to Mach 2 without an afterburner and can supercruise without an afterburner.
 Primarily, the F-22 serves as a straightforward air superiority fighter but has additional capabilities, including ground attack, electronic warfare, and signals intelligence roles.

-Although several tons heavier than today’s fighters without pilot armor in service, the F-22 has proven capable of special air missions and is expected to remain operational up to 2050.
+Although several tons heavier than today’s fighters without pilot armor in service, the F-22 has proven capable of special air missions and is expected to remain operational up to the 2050 year.

 Costing about $100 million each, it carries armaments such as a Sidewinder, AMRAAM missiles, and a 20 mm M61 Vulcan cannon.